NSombekke/Logic-LLM/blogpost.md

 > (C) Go to the second floor passing the yellow room and then go to the third floor

-While simpler examples may not necessitate a context for trace generation, for more intricate trace generation tasks, a prompt enriched with domain descriptions is utilized.

 ###### Environmental Setup
 In our study, we employ a test set derived from the planning domain introduced by Oh et al. [4], featuring a 3D grid world denoted as $\epsilon_1$.
 This environment consists of three floors, six rooms, and a single landmark.
 For testing purposes, we utilized existing natural language descriptions and corresponding LTL formulas provided by Oh et al.'s and manually added multiple-choice answers.